jadecobra/python_tdd_exercises/source/AttributeError.rst

   ``pass`` is a keyword used as a placeholder that does nothing

-* We now know how to properly define a class with an attribute.
-To practice defining an attribute we will make a drill by adding more lines like we did for variables, functions and classes, until you have a total of 100 lines with the last test for ``module.Class.attribute_99``
+* I now know how to properly define a class with an attribute.
+To practice defining an attribute I will make a drill by adding more lines like I did for variables, functions and classes, until you have a total of 100 lines with the last test for ``module.Class.attribute_99``

   .. code-block:: python